ulyssies/MobileAppDevelopment-Project2/README.md

 ## Key Files

-'main.dart'
+'main.dart' <br>
 The entry point of the application.
 It sets up the MaterialApp and defines the routes.

-'home_screen.dart'
+'home_screen.dart'<br>
 Contains the HomeScreen widget which displays featured artworks

-'profile_screen.dart'
+'profile_screen.dart'<br>
-Contains the ProfileScreen widget which displays the artist's profile and their artworks.
+Contains the ProfileScreen widget which displays the artist'<br>s profile and their artworks.
 It also provides options to edit the profile and logout.

-'edit_profile_screen.dart'
+'<br>edit_profile_screen.dart'<br>
 Contains the EditProfileScreen widget which allows artists to update their email, password, and profile image.

-'upload_screen.dart'
+'upload_screen.dart'<br>
 Contains the UploadScreen widget which allows artists to upload new artworks with descriptions and tags.

-'search_screen.dart'
+'search_screen.dart'<br>
-Contains the SearchScreen widget which allows users to search for specific artworks or artists by title or description.
+Contains the SearchScreen widget which allows users to search for specific artworks or artists by title or descript

-'login_screen.dart'
+'login_screen.dart'<br>
 Contains the LoginScreen widget which provides login and registration functionality.

-'Firebase Integration'
+'Firebase Integration'<br>
 This project uses Firebase for authentication, Firestore for storing user and artwork data, and Firebase Storage for storing artwork images.

 ## Acknowledgments
 Flutter <br>

 Firebase